 An Individual Retirement Account (IRA) is a tax-favored vehicle used to set money aside for retirement.
 With a traditional IRA, you may be able to deduct your contributions from taxable income, and if you’re in a Roth IRA, your distributions may be tax free.
-It’s also true that dividend and interest income earned in an IRA is not taxable as income.
+It’s also true that dividend and interest income earned in an IRA is not taxable as income, just like most brokerage accounts.
 Pretty tax friendly, right?

 But, know this: there may be tax implications and some additional filing if you’re invested in publicly traded or private partnerships.